XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

     Legend:
       O  SDP ((N3 interface)
       +  Access points of IP/MPLS Services when PBR is enforced
-      === IP/MPLS service
+      === IP/MPLS realizatiohn of the IETF network slice
 ~~~
 {: #Figure12 title="Policy Based Routing (PBR) based IETF Network Slice Mapping"}

 ### Mapping based on UDP Source Port
-This section provides an optional solution for mapping the 3GPP E2E
+This section provides another solution for mapping the 5G E2E
 network slice traffic to IETF network slices.
 In some deployments of
-the 3GPP E2E network slices, it might be possible for PE nodes to
+the 5G E2E network slices, it might be possible for PE nodes to
 infer the identification of the 3GPP E2E network slice based on the
 information of the GTP tunnels.
 As shown in {{FigureA13}}, the source
 UDP port of the data packet may be used to infer the identification
-of 3GPP network slices.
+of 5G E2E network slices.
 In this case, a mapping table between the
 identification of 5G network slice and the source UDP port needs to
 be maintained by network functions CU, UPF and the PE nodes.

-The
-details of this solution is described in {{draft-ietf-dmm-tn-aware-mobility}}.
+The details of this solution is described in {{draft-ietf-dmm-tn-aware-mobility}}.

 ~~~
         <-------------------- INS1 ------------------->